Arche Resonance Theory

 0 = 0

-The framework begins from the claim that the minimal self-grounding identity is zero equal to itself.
-Everything in the physics volume is presented as an unfolding of that identity through the pre-physical structure developed in Arche Resonance Theory Part1 - TUM.
+The framework starts from the claim that the minimal self-grounding identity is zero equal to itself.
+Everything that follows in the physics volume is presented as a further articulation of that identity through the pre-physical structure developed in Arche Resonance Theory Part1 - TUM.

 Eulerian Completion